DS1TPT/ABF_Lang/README.md

 Method 2: c1,,n(...)
 ```
 - 'b' command stops command execution and starts it from next ']'.
-- byte, pointer increment/decrement will not be affected by the pointer type.
+- pointer(address) incrementation and decrementation will not be affected by the pointer type.
+- 'i' and 'd' increments/decrements data value.
+These commands are affected by the pointer type.
 - 'e' and '!' are comparative operator.
 They return 1 if condition is true, and 0 if condition is false.
 - 'g' command uses stdin.
 - 'h' command returns error code and halts program execution.
 Error code's type is unsigned int.